 Since then, I’ve entered my PhD program in Personal Financial Planning and I’ve done a good bit of research on the subject which led me to produce this article.

 What is a Financial Advisor?

 There is no simple definition for the financial advisor (often called financial planner).
 Loosely, it’s anyone who provides financial advice in exchange for money.
 There is no particular path that leads to the title “financial advisor.”
 Some advisors have advanced graduate degrees related to financial planning or economics, while others have no formal college education.

 “Financial advisor” could refer to a licensed stockbroker, registered investment advisor (RIA), insurance agent, CPA tax professional, estate planner, banker, or some quack who watches Mad Money on CNBC all day long.

 This is problematic for the public because they don’t know who to trust for financial advice.
 Seemingly anyone can call himself a financial advisor.

 There is some regulation and generally speaking, the individuals who call themselves financial advisors fall into 2 categories.
 Registered investment advisors (RIAs) or licensed stockbrokers.

-- (Also called a registered representative) To become a licensed stock broker one must pass the series 7 and series 63 FINRA exams while being associated with a brokerage firm.
-Some insurance agents sell securities and are required to pass other exams.
+- (Also called a registered representative) To become a licensed stockbroker one must pass one or more FINRA exams while being associated with a brokerage firm.
+Some agents also sell insurance and are required to pass other exams.

 - A broker typically makes money on commissions from the sale of stocks, mutual funds, or other securities to investors.